-Get your Art & Illustrations featured – 70+ sites to Submit your work to online
+Get your Art & Illustrations featured – 70 sites to Submit your work to

-As an artist, illustrator, painter or any creative professional you’re always looking for new ways to show and promote your work, a sometimes exhausting task.
-But there are more opportunities for your work to get featured online then you might think, finding them is the tricky part.
+As an artist, illustrator, painter, or any creative professional you’re always looking for new ways to show and promote your work, a sometimes exhausting task.
+But there are more opportunities for your work to get featured online than you might think, finding them is the tricky part.

-In this guide, I have gathered a extensive list of more than 70 blogs, magazines, social platforms and directories that you can submit your work to for a chance to be featured, interviewed and seen on big art and design platforms online.
+In this guide, I have gathered an extensive list of more than 70 blogs, magazines, social platforms, and directories that you can submit your work to for a chance to be featured, interviewed, and seen on big art and design platforms online.

 I included everything you need to know to submit your work on each and every website on this list.

 Blogs and publications that features art, illustration and other creative projects.

 Interviews, articles and resources about the world of illustration is what you can expect over at Illustrator’s Lounge.
 Founded in 2011 the Illustrator’s Lounge blog has given a spotlight to countless talented artists and illustrators.

 You’re best bet to get a feature on the blog is to just contact them directly with your pitch, be prepared and give them a reason why they should give you a spot on their platform.